-Intellectual Foundations I and II are core courses, typically taken during the fall and spring semesters of a student’s freshman year.
+Intellectual Foundations I is a core course, typically taken during the fall semester of a student’s freshman year.
 The goal of Intellectual Foundations is to introduce students to a true liberal arts education.
 In classes of 21 students or fewer, freshmen read, discuss, and write about key texts from the Greek and Roman worlds through the Renaissance and into our modern era.

-The yearlong sequence uses a chronological approach and is taught collaboratively by faculty from academic departments and programs across disciplines.
+The course is taught collaboratively by faculty from academic departments and programs across disciplines.

 Outstanding Works of Literature

-In Intellectual Foundations II, students read texts such as Dante’s “Inferno,” Montaigne’s “Essays,” and Shakespeare’s “The Tempest,” as well as authors such as Descartes, Jean-Jacques Rousseau, Jane Austen, and Toni Morrison.
+- Works by Aristotle, Augustine, and Aeschylus, as well as authors such as Descartes, Jean-Jacques Rousseau, Jane Austen, and Toni Morrison.

 The Intellectual Foundations program at Carthage provides students with a level of competency that will aid them in all of their classes at Carthage, and in their future careers.
 Students develop critical reading, writing, cultural literacy, and oral communication skills.